ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 There are a few important points to note.
 Firstly, I did not make the subscription key required to simplify testing the API as much as possible.
 Please be aware that this is not recommended for production scenarios.

-Secondly, both operations will load their respective policies from an XML file that we'll need to create.
+Secondly, both operations will load their respective policies from an XML file that we will need to create.
 Please create two files named `validate-using-policy.operation.cshtml` and `validate-using-context.operation.cshtml`.
 Add the following XML to both files.

   > The `.cshtml` extension is recognized by the [Azure API Management Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-apimanagement).
 Among other things, this extension gives you intellisense support on policies.